Dramatic theory: Aristotle

 The Greek philosopher Plato rejected all types of fictional literature as dangerous for the state in his work Politeia.
-As drama was politically and religiously important in Athene, his pupil Aristotle ((384–322 BC) tried to justify drama in his Poetics.
+As drama was politically and religiously important in Athene, his pupil Aristotle (384–322 BC) tried to justify drama in his Poetics.
 The surviving part of his work deals with tragedies, which according to him brought the better people to the stage than comedies.
 His thoughts on comedies are not known.

 Unlike epics, tragedies should emulate real actions ("mimesis") in direct speech while the action itself is acted out.
 It is not limited to describing the characters.
 It should not be something static or purely narrating but dynamically showing the plot.
 The scenic performance of a tragic plot should provoke lamenting ("eleos") and shuddering ("phobos") in the viewer.
 Aristotle sees this as desirable, as the discharge of pent-up tensions results in a cleansing from strong affects ("catharsis") leading to inner welfare ("eudamonia").
 Thus, theater is helping to maintain public morals instead of destroying them as Plato claimed.

-He postulate the unity of time (ends within 24 hours) and plot (not many side stories as in epics).
+He postulated the unity of time (ends within 24 hours) and plot (not many side stories as in epics).
 It should feature a finished plot, comprising a beginning, a main part and an end.
 Later scholars added the unity of space which is not based on Aristotle (Classical unities).

 Further terms that are derived from Aristotle's Poetics are the recognition in the climax (anagnorisis) and peripety, the sudden change from fortune to the catastrophe following the climax.

 Until the 20th century, many authors tried to legitimize their plays with it being in accordance with the criteria postulated by Aristotle.
 Even today, most dramatic theories are based on the thoughts of Aristotle.
 Nonetheless, there are various types of drama which do not conform to Aristotle's theory nor any other dramatic theory.

 Horace

 The Roman poet Horace (65–8 BC) writes about drama in his Ars poetica in a time when drama lost the religious dimension the Greeks gave it.
 Horace wrote that drama needs to connect entertainment and its purpose.
 Comedies were a common form of entertainment in Rome, while tragedies were somewhat more restricted to events of the upper classes.
 Therefore, Horace postulated that tragedies had a higher social and artistic value than comedies.
 This contrasts Aristotle's view that there are only good and bad characters and plots.
-Horace view is much discussed in modern times.
+Horace' view is much discussed in modern times.